 "Katara, you and Toph take Lady Ursa and the young maidservant to their rooms," she directed.

 "Yes, Gran-Gran," Katara obeyed dutifully as she motioned for Ursa and Jiao to follow her.
 Turning back to Zuko, she smiled widely at him.

 "Talk to you later?" she asked hopefully.

 "Of course," Zuko responded immediately, returning her smile with a more subdued one.

-Gran-Gran lightly smacked the back of her grandson's head to get his attention as well as his pregnant wife-to-be's.
+Gran-Gran lightly smacked the back of her grandson's head to get his attention as well as his pregnant fiancée's.

-"Sokka, take Fire Lord Zuko and Admiral Jee to their rooms," she told him, "Suki, come with me since the seamstress still needs the finishing touches to your wedding dress."
+"Sokka, take Fire Lord Zuko and Admiral Jee to their rooms," she told him, "Suki, come with me, the seamstress still needs to put the finishing touches to your wedding dress."

 Suki giggled when Sokka sighed almost mournfully before he placed a kiss on her forehead.

 "Right this way, gentlemen," Sokka said with a playful extravagant bow that made Jee grin and Zuko roll his eyes.